PhilippeW83440/SDCND/CarND-LaneLines-P1/writeup_philippew.md

 **4. Canny Edges detection**
 Existing function: canny
+The Canny algorithm detects edges by looking at gradients: corresponding to pixel intensities changes.
 Lower threshold used is 50 while higher threshold is 150.
 We have a ratio of 1:3 (recommendation from J. Canny is a ratio between 1:2 and 1:3).